Xtrah/IT2805/questions/solutions.md

         "tags": ["home", "green"]
     }
     ```
+    B. In an HTML form, the method attribute is used to specify the script file that processes the form data
+    C. Domain Name Servers map symbolic computer names to their host names
+    D. XML elements cannot be empty

-24. What is the output when you run the following programs:
+23. What is the output when you run the following programs:
     ```javascript
     var i = 25;
     var j = “25”;